Updated June 15, 2023

-Any PMP is required to earn 60 PDUs within 3 years to be able to retain the certification.
-Depending on the education provider, they should go for ITIL Foundation Level would help get 17-25 PDUs.
+Any PMP should earn 60 PDUs within 3 years to retain the certification.
+Depending on the education provider, they should go for ITIL Foundation Level to get 17-25 PDUs.

 Making the Hard Choice:

 We can now attempt to compare and find out if and whether ITIL and PMP hold relevance to what kind of professionals.

-It may be made clear at the outset that any project management professional who has nothing to do with IT industry can safely stay away from ITIL.
+At the outset, it may be clear that any project management professional in the non-IT industry also can safely stay away from ITIL.

-However, as discussed above, ITIL Foundation would be a good choice for professionals holding a PMP and interested in learning more about IT service management.
+However, this would be a good choice for PMP professionals who wants to learn IT service management.

-Having said that, it may also be useful to keep in mind which certification is more valued and favored by leading employers in your geographical location.
+Having said that, it may also be useful to remember which certification is more valued and favored by leading employers in your location.

 Combining ITIL & PMP Methodologies:

 Likewise, professionals with a PMP can learn a great deal with ITIL and combine the two approaches for better managing IT-related projects and understanding the intricacies of organization-level service management.

-Additionally, someone in IT industry aspiring to be a project manager either within IT industry or elsewhere would definitely benefit from earning a PMP.
+Additionally, someone in the IT industry aspiring to be a project manager within or elsewhere would benefit from earning a PMP.

-To sum it up, although ITIL and PMP represent two completely different methodologies which find application in different industry-based contexts, they do have their areas of overlapping functionalities.
+To summarize, ITIL and PMP represent two completely different methodologies that find application in different industry-based contexts.
+They do have their areas of overlapping functionalities.

-If they are brought together, as some experts aggressively advocate, it can serve as a fitting example of the whole being greater than the sum of its parts.
+If they are brought together, as some experts aggressively advocate, it can also serve as a fitting example of the whole being greater than the sum of its parts.

-This is because a synergistic combination of these approaches would not only help manage individual projects better and improve service management but would ultimately lead to the creation of value-driven services both within the finite scope of a project and in the organizational service management as a whole.
+This is because a synergistic combination of these approaches would not only help manage individual projects better and improve service management.
+This would ultimately lead to the creation of value-driven services within the project and the organizational service management.